 Today, the post office continues to function as it was originally intended – to send and receive mail.
 For a unique and memorable souvenir, visitors can buy one of the postcards for sale, write a quick note and send it to themselves from the HCMC Central Post Office.

-#5 Feast on the Best Food in the City
+#5 Feast On The Best Saigon Food

 There is no doubt that eating the local fare is a must-do in Saigon.
 Vietnamese food is renowned as one of the best cuisines in the world – and in HCMC there is a distinguished culinary scene.
 Classic Vietnamese dishes, like Pho and Banh Mi, are readily available from street vendors, while home-style cooking is often served in restaurants.

 If you are wondering what to do in Ho Chi Minh City for food, we’ve got you covered!
-Use our Saigon Food Guide to discover our top picks for the city’s best restaurants…then eat your way through the city!
+Use our Saigon Food Guide to discover our top picks for the best restaurants…then eat your way through the city!

-#6 Take a Walk in Tao Dan Park
+#6 Take A Walk in Tao Dan Park

 Wondering what to do in Saigon for a breath of fresh air?
 Escape the polluted city streets for a refreshing stroll in one of the urban green spaces.
-Tao Dan Park, located behind the Presidential Palace, is our favorite city park.
+Tao Dan Park, located behind the Presidential Palace, is our favorite HCMC park.
 The 24-acre oasis is lush with shade trees and colorful gardens.

 Mornings in the park are particularly popular; it’s when locals practice Tai Chi on the lawns and exercise on the paths.
 Go ahead and join them…or just grab an iced Vietnamese coffee from a vendor, sit on a bench and soak in the atmosphere.

-#7 Tour the Presidential Palace (a.k.a.
-Reunification Palace)
+#7 Tour Independence Palace (a.k.a.
+Reunification Hall)

-Now open to visitors, touring the Presidential Palace – or Reunification Palace, as it is now called – is a must-do in Ho Chi Minh City!
+Now open to visitors, touring the Presidential Palace – or Reunification Palace, as it is now called – is a must-do in Ho Chi Minh City.
 A ticket is required to enter, but guests are free to tour the palace on their own.
-Rooms and artifacts are labeled in English; however, visitors can also rent audio guides for more detailed information.
+Rooms and artifacts are labeled in English; however, visitors can also rent audio guides for detailed information.
 When planning your visit, keep in mind that the palace closes mid-day for lunch from 11am until 1pm.

-#8 Shop at Ben Thanh Market
+#8 Shop At Ben Thanh Market HCMC

 Although the market has recently gained a reputation as being overpriced and too tourist driven, we think shopping at Ben Thanh Market needs to be on every Ho Chi Minh to-do list!
 For more than 100 years the market has served as an economical and cultural hub in the city.

-#9 Experience an Authentic Market
+#9 Experience An Authentic Vietnamese Market

 For a truly authentic HCMC market experience, visitors should step inside one of the markets that serves the local residents.
 Unlike Ben Thanh, these markets sell everyday goods and necessities.
 Visitors not interested in shopping should just go to observe the fascinating scene.

 The Thai Binh Market – near the popular backpacker west end of HCMC District 1 – is a buzzing market overflowing with clothing, home goods, fresh fish and butchered meats.
-The on-site street vendors concoct delicious local specialties for hungry shoppers – and, feasting on the street food is one of the top things to do in HCMC.
+The on-site street vendors concoct delicious local specialties for hungry shoppers – and feasting on the street food is one of the top things to do in HCMC.